Key Points

 You can’t produce any faster than the slowest step in your process.
 Reducing the cycle time for that task will reduce your overall TAT.

-Improve quality
+Improve Quality

 Reducing TAT allows you to have more cycles of learning so your operators increase their skills and improve the functioning of the process.

-An industry example of TAT
+An Industry Example of TAT

-ABC Manufacturing had an average TAT of 48 hours from when an order entered the process until it was complete and ready for shipment.
+ABC Manufacturing had an average turnaround time of 48 hours from when an order entered the process until it was complete and ready for shipment.
 ABC’s competitor, DEF, started offering their customers a 36-hour turnaround on orders.
 As a result, some ABC customers were switching to DEF.
 ABC’s plant manager sent a directive to improve TAT to 24 hours.

 1. Measurement System Analysis (MSA)